-Set out below are the associates of the Group as at December 31, 2021 which are accounted for using the equity method and in the opinion of the Management, are material to the Group.
+Set out below are the associates of the Group as at December 31, 2022 which are accounted for using the equity method.
 The entities listed below have share capital consisting solely of ordinary shares, which are held directly by the Group.
 The country of incorporation or registration is also their principal place of business, and the proportion of ownership interest is the same as the proportion of voting rights held.